PetruNclsc/PetruNclsc.github.io/index.md

 ### MonetiseMe.co

 #### Governance, Risk, and Compliance (GRC) consultant (part-time)
->>Ensured the company followed cybersecurity standards, keeping our systems and data secure while meeting compliance requirements.
+> - Ensured the company followed cybersecurity standards, keeping our systems and data secure while meeting compliance requirements.
 (GDPR, PCI DSS ,..)
->>Oversaw legal and cybersecurity aspects, implementing guidance and controls to guarantee safe handling of sensitive information and full regulatory compliance.
+> - Oversaw legal and cybersecurity aspects, implementing guidance and controls to guarantee safe handling of sensitive information and full regulatory compliance.

 > While I do lack experience in the **technical** world of Cyber Security, I have gone through countless labs simulating real-world environments whether it is being in the Blue Team in the Google Cybersecurity Certificate or in Offensive security with the TryHackMe Jr. Penetration Tester Certification.